 A: Wow!
 This mantel looks fabulous.
 I’m impressed with your work and design!
 Did you come up with the design yourself?

 Wood filler can be tricky stuff for precisely the reasons you’re seeing.
-It affects the way wood absorbs stain, and this leads to very obvious differences in staining results.
+Excess filler affects the way wood absorbs stain, and this leads to very obvious differences in staining results.
 More sanding will remove the partial sealing of the wood grain, but it takes quite a bit of sanding to do the job.
-Hand sanding usually doesn’t do the trick.
-You need some sort of machine sanding.
+It’s surprising how much, and hand sanding usually doesn’t do the trick.
+You need some sort of machine sanding to get deep enough.
 And if all this sanding is happening on factory-veneered plywood, then you really don’t have much wood to work with.
 Factory veneers are usually thinner than 1/32” so it’s easy to sand right through to the ugly, underlying layers.
+This would be a huge disaster on a project like this one, so close to being finished, too.

-On a related note, if you’ve sanded your mantle with a random orbit sander, then there’s a very good chance that swirl marks will show up all over the wood after stain goes on.
+On a related note, if you’ve sanded your mantle with a random orbit sander at any stage of construction, then there’s a very good chance that swirl marks will show up all over the wood after stain goes on.
 Try a little stain somewhere to see.
 The antidote to swirl marks is good, old-fashioned hand sanding in the direction of the wood grain only.
 180-grit is a good choice for sandpaper.
 Sand everything, including scraped areas for an even look.
+Don’t rush at this stage.
+You’re at a make-or-break part of the project.